 The charity has a fixed asset of the Ormiston Institute building and land at Greenyards in Melrose.
-Following completion of the recent building works to the Ormiston Institute building, an out of cycle revaluation has been carried out as at 1 April 2021.
+An out of cycle revaluation of the building was carried out as at 1 April 2021 and the the building has been depreciated accordingly in 2022/23.
+However, a further revaluation was carried out as 31 March 2023.
+The site is valued at £27,250.